 One of our previous clients was charged with this Second Degree Assault because he allegedly hit an officer in the back during a riot.
 Our attorneys were able to present a favorable defense for this man, and a Jefferson County District Court jury declared him not guilty.

 Being in prison is already a serious offense, but when an inmate from Arapahoe County intentionally directs some type of foreign object or bodily fluid (whether spit or blood) towards a prison guard, they can be charged with 2nd Degree Assault, even though the guard was not injured.

 Jefferson County Second Degree Assault on a Police Officer Consequences

 The government takes Second Degree Assault on a police officer extremely seriously.
 Because of this, there are harsh consequences:

 1.Mandatory Prison Sentence in the Department of Corrections

 2.Class 3, Class 4 or Class 6 Felony

 Don't stand alone when the “victim” is a police officer Contact an attorney to fight on your behalf.

 Adams County Second Degree Assault on a Peace Officer: Why You Need a Criminal Lawyer for Charges Involving the Police

 The Colorado Judicial System and District Attorneys have no compassion when it comes to assaulting a police officer in Adams County.
 People view officers / deputies as a source of protection.
 When that source is threatened in any way, emotions run high.
 This is why the punishment is so severe.
 You need a skilled criminal defense attorney who is familiar with these types of cases and who knows the best way to present a strong defense.
-At the O’Malley Law Office, we have over 40 years of combined experience handling Assault cases.
+At O'Malley and Sawyer, we have over 40 years of combined experience handling Assault cases.
 Judges and DAs work with the police every day, so they operate under a bias.
-Don’t stand alone in the courtroom when the “victim” is a police officer.
+Don't stand alone in the courtroom when the “victim” is a police officer.
 You need an advocate to promote your side of the story and create a strong defense.